 If you achieve that, you'll have a happy marriage and sustainable reward.
 Now, I've spoken a bit about the APRA CBA report hundred, 111 pages, which some of you may have read.
 If you haven't read it, I did do a blog when it came out that I think goes to 12 pages or so.
 It is on our website as a blog.
 I'm also on LinkedIn.
 So, please have a look at that.

 I just want to finish with this thought, and it's something I couldn't tell you up front, because no one of you would have listened to a word I had to say.
 And that is, over the past six years, one of my biggest training clients is the Commonwealth Bank of Australia.
 I do much of their internal operational risk training.

 When the CBA Report come out, my wife looked at me over the breakfast table in a wonderful way.
 She said, "Dave, you can't be doing a very good job."
 My response was this, and it's a really important takeaway for you.

-All the training we do, in these conferences you come to, we can show you, and you know, because you're here, we need to show people all of us, all our employees, the wonderful lake that is risk management.
+All the training we do, in these conferences you come to, we can show you the wonderful lake that is risk management.
 Beautiful water, very good for your health.
-But we can't grab their heads, dip it in and go, suck, they've got to do it themselves.
+But we can't grab your heads, dip them in and go, suck, you've got to want to do that yourselves.

 The only way they're going to do that is if you show them the incentive of drinking from the beautiful lake that is risk management because then they'll have the incentive to do it.

-Hopefully they will realise that their reward which they loved so much cannot survive without risk.
-That way we will all then be brought into the decisions up front and be an equal partner in the marriage.
+Hopefully you will realise that the reward which you love so much cannot survive without risk.
+That way we risk managers will be brought into the decisions up front and be an equal partner in the marriage.
 Other than that, thank you, cheers and we'll enjoy the happy marriage tonight when we have our dinner.
 Thank you.

 Ready for more risk management courses?